wragge/closed_access/readme.md

 #Closed Access

-Some experiements in the meaning of 'access' through the National Archives of Australia's RecordSearch database.
+Some experiments in the meaning of 'access' through the National Archives of Australia's RecordSearch database.

 ##Requirements